Intempt

 This is the most common deployment failure mode.
 Teams that position conversation intelligence as performance surveillance see adoption collapse and data that skews because reps behave differently when they know they are being evaluated.
 The fix is framing: conversation intelligence works best when reps understand it as a coaching aid that helps them get better, not a monitoring system for management.
 Practical steps that help: give reps access to their own data first, use the tool in coaching sessions collaboratively rather than correctively, and surface wins as often as problems.
 A library of top-performing calls that reps can learn from is one of the most effective adoption drivers.

 Gong is the category leader for enterprise sales teams, with deep pipeline forecasting integration and a large customer base.
 It is expensive and built for scale.
 Chorus, now owned by ZoomInfo, is strong on post-call analytics and benefits from ZoomInfo's contact data, but has not kept pace on real-time capability since the acquisition.
 Avoma and Jiminny are solid mid-market options with coaching workflows at lower price points.
 Contact center use cases (compliance monitoring, agent guidance at scale) are better served by Cresta, Observe.ai, or CallMiner.
-If you want conversation intelligence embedded inside a broader agentic platform, where the call output feeds pipeline, outreach, and scheduling agents automatically, that is a different category from standalone tools entirely.
+The right choice depends on team size, whether you primarily need coaching visibility or compliance coverage, and whether you want conversation intelligence as a standalone product or embedded inside a broader revenue platform.

 What Is Conversation Intelligence?
 (2026 Guide)